Ladybug Ladybug (film)

 Ladybug Ladybug is a 1963 American docudrama film directed by Frank Perry and written by Eleanor Perry.
 The film is a commentary on the psychological effects of the Cold War, the title deriving from the classic nursery rhyme.
 It marked the film debuts of William Daniels, Estelle Parsons and Jane Connell.

-The film was inspired by a McCall's magazine story about an actual incident at a California elementary school during the 1962 Cuban Missile Crisis.
+The film was inspired by a McCall's magazine story by Lois Dickert (Lois Dickert Armstrong), "They Thought the War Was On!", about an actual incident at a California elementary school during the 1962 Cuban Missile Crisis.

 Plot

 One morning, teachers at a secluded countryside elementary school are asked to accompany the pupils to their homes after a nuclear attack warning alarm sounds and the staff are unable to determine whether or not the alarm was false.
-One teacher and the children under her care walk through the countryside, with a slowly building sense of doom about what they believe to be the upcoming nuclear holocaust.
-Several of the children reach their homes; one girl cowers under a bed after her parents refuse to take the threat seriously, a boy leads his dementia-ridden grandmother to take cover in their basement, another girl runs off in a panic after finding her house empty.
+One teacher, Mrs. Andrews, and the children under her care walk through the countryside, with a slowly building sense of doom about what they believe to be the upcoming nuclear holocaust.
+Several of the children reach their homes; one girl, JoAnn, cowers under a bed after her parents refuse to take the threat seriously, a boy, Luke, leads his dementia-ridden grandmother to take cover in their basement, another girl, Sarah, runs off in a panic after finding her house empty.

-When several of the children finally gain access to a bomb shelter, they do not allow a female fellow student to join them, claiming there is not enough room.
-The girl frantically searches for shelter and hides inside an old abandoned refrigerator; she is not seen again and her fate is never explained.
-A boy leaves the shelter to try and find her, and as he runs along outside a loud whining noise is suddenly heard overhead.
-The boy cowers in the shadow of planes passing in the sky above and repeatedly yells "Stop!" as the camera moves closer to his face, goes out of focus and then fades to black.
+When several of the children finally gain access to a bomb shelter, they do not allow Sarah to join them, claiming there is not enough room.
+Sarah frantically searches for shelter and hides inside an old abandoned refrigerator; she is not seen again and her fate is never explained.
+A boy named Gary leaves the shelter to try and find her, and as he runs along outside a loud whining noise is suddenly heard overhead.
+Gary cowers in the shadow of planes passing in the sky above and repeatedly yells "Stop!" as the camera moves closer to his face, goes out of focus and then fades to black.